zowe/docs-site/docs/user-guide/configure-certificates.md

 A keystore directory is used by Zowe to hold the certificate used for encrypting communication between Zowe clients and the Zowe z/OS servers.
 It also holds the trust store used to hold public keys of any servers that Zowe trusts.
 When a Zowe is launched the instance directory configuration file `instance.env` specifies the location of the keystore directory, see [Configure instance directory](configure-instance-directory.md#keystore-directory)

+If you have already created a keystore directory from a previous release of Version 1.8 or later, then you may re-use the existing keystore directory with newer version of Zowe.

 You can use the existing certificate signed by an external certificate authority (CA) for HTTPS ports in the API Mediation Layer and the Zowe Application Framework, or else you can let the Zowe configuration script to generate a self-signed certificate by the local API Mediation CA.

 If you let the Zowe configuration to generate a self-signed certificate, the certificates should be imported into your browser to avoid untrusted network traffic challenges.
 See [Import the local CA certificate to your browser](../extend/extend-apiml/api-mediation-security.md#import-the-local-ca-certificate-to-your-browser).
 If you do not import the certificates into your browser when you access a Zowe web page, you may be challenged that the web page cannot be trusted and, depending on the browser you are using, have to add an exception to proceed to the web page.
 Some browser versions may not accept the Zowe certificate because it is self-signed and the signing authority is not recognized as a trusted source.
 Manually importing the certificate into your browser makes it a trusted source and the challenges will no longer occur.